Saturday, September 17, 2016

 “Joyless are the worlds which he attains who gives such dakshina – gifts or alms (to the priests or poor)”.

-The father did not like his nine-year-old son to preach him what is right and what is not.
-He angrily said “I am giving all what I have” and shooed him away.
+The father did not like his nine-year-old son preaching to him about what was right and what was not.
+He angrily said, “I am giving all that I have,” and shooed him away.

 Each time, the father was getting angrier.